-column estimates the average treatment effect in the pooled sample, and finds that relative to conditions where statistics convey the percentage of government jobs held by men, those who saw information conveying logically equivalent statistics in terms of percent women registered 4.5 percentage points higher on a measure of confidence that the agency being described would represent women's best interests.
-Model (b) tests for heterogeneity in this effect by the party ID of survey respondents, but finds none, contrary to expectaweighted average of the within-cell differences in responses (e.g. the difference in response between the 80%men/20\% women bucket, 70%men/30\% women bucket, etc.) across all doses.
-Note: Appendix Table B4 estimates these pooled effects separately by the order in which an item was viewed.
+$^{^{15}}$ The coefficient on the gender treatment in this pooled regression is equivalent to taking a weighted average of the within-cell differences in responses (e.g. the difference in response between the 80%men/20%women bucket, 70%men/30%women bucket, etc.) across all doses.
+Note: Pooling these responses requires a "no carryover" assumption similar to that in conjoint designs. i.e. that the effect in one round of responses does not alter effects in other rounds (Hainmueller and Yamamato, 2014).
+Appendix Table B5 estimates these pooled effects separately by the order in which an item was viewed.
 Items viewed in the third and fourth positions produced smaller treatment effects than items viewed in the first position.
-Pooled results estimated on the first survey item only show a gender effect of 6 and 3 points on the women's interest and agency mission outcomes, respectively (p < 0.05 in both cases).
+However, results are robust to analysis of the first item in isolation: pooled results estimated on the first survey item only show a gender effect of 6 and 3 points on the women's interest and agency mission outcomes, respectively (p < 0.05 in both cases).